Five Hegemons: The Five Hegemons

-The first two hegemons are widely referred to in primary sources (e.g. Zuo Zhuan) and therefore rarely disputed because Duke Huan of Qi and Duke Wen of Jin themselves were officially rewarded the hegemony by the kings of Zhou (King Xi and King Xiang) in 679 BCE and in 632 BCE respectively.
+The first two hegemons are widely referred to in primary sources (e.g. Zuo Zhuan) and therefore rarely disputed because Duke Huan of Qi and Duke Wen of Jin themselves were officially rewarded the hegemony by the Zhou kings Xi and Xiang in 679 BCE and in 632 BCE respectively.

+Zuo Zhuan also recognizes Duke Dao of Jin as a hegemon.